 Including what to you if your sales team has to have more than one interaction with a lead.
 For instance, lay out how long they should wait to contact someone again, and even make it clear what kind of communication they should use (phone call, email, or LinkedIn message).

 Also, try to include examples of how you expect your sales reps to deal with situations.

 We’ve all been on those day courses where you have to act out or role play certain scenarios.

 The reason we all eye roll at the thought of them is because while they’re awkward and uncomfortable at the time, we also know they’ve been invaluable as well.

-Use recordings of your best sales people on the phone for example to show other team members how to do it.
+Instead, you can use recordings of your best salespeople on the phone for example to show other team members how to do it.